-The four-semester Master’s program consists of compulsory modules, elective modules, and two areas of specialization chosen by you, a general education subject and a professional internship.
+The four-semester Master’s program consists of compulsory modules, elective modules, a general education subject and a professional internship.

 The first semester consists of six compulsory basic modules to bring all students to the same well-founded level of knowledge, to impart basic skills and to facilitate the entry into the study program for international students.

-Building on this, from the second semester onwards you will choose two out of eight areas of specialization, in each of which you have to earn 15 credits.
-You can choose from the following specializations:
+Building on this, from the second semester onwards you will choose six elective modules out of eight science topics.
+In each science topic we have four elective modules (5 credits each) and you have to earn 30 credits in total.
+You can choose from the following science topics:

 - Management and Protection of Forest Ecosystems

 By choosing either a few main areas of focus or by being rather broad in your education, you start to build your individual profile.
 In addition, in the second and third semesters you are obliged to take one general subject and three additional elective modules.
 You are free to choose these according to your own interests and inclinations from a broad range of subjects.